Except on floors, you can install laminate on walls too. So, how to do it?

 After you install the floor, leave it to acclimate or adjust for 2 days.

-How Long Will The Flooring Last?
+How Long Will Laminate Flooring Last on Walls?

 A laminate floor can last up to 25 years on indoor walls if nailed.
 That’s because the planks won’t be exposed under heavy pressure or weight.
 However, it’s important to know that if you don’t nail planks, the laminate won’t stay for more than 5 years on indoor walls.